 Food: I have come to this great state of California to sample your fine Mexican food.
 I am rarely disappointed.
 Also, your burgers are quite often very nice.
 I have recently discovered that if you are just drunk enough to make a slightly reckless decision, then street vendor hot dogs are pretty amazing.

 Television: The Wire is the best show ever made.
 If you have a favourite character (not counting Omar), that will help matters.
 Mine is Bodie.
-Also love Breaking Bad, Six Feet Under, True Blood, The Shield, Six Feet Under, The Sopranos, all that kind of thing.
+Also love Breaking Bad, Six Feet Under, True Blood, The Shield, Six Feet Under, Twin Peaks, True Detective (S1 only), The Sopranos, all that kind of thing.
 I watch Game of Thrones and I love it.
 I love it because it's 2015 and one of the biggest shows around has wizards and swordfights and evil Scottish people.
 The nerds have won.
-I loved True Detective S1 because of all the amazing Lovecraft stuff, but I think True Detective S2 is complete crap.
-Every episode gets worse.

 I watch Doctor Who.
 Look, I'm British and one of the privileges afforded to all British people is to have as many opinions about Doctor Who as they like.
 If I ever get drunk and abusive I might call any Americans who say they like Doctor Who a bunch of johnny-come-lately poseurs and demand they tell me their favourite Doctor not counting the three newest ones.
 If you like Doctor Who, here is a brilliant first date idea - I will wear an eccentric ensemble consisting of a dinner jacket, a long scarf and an unusual hat, and run up to you in a bar and frantically demand you tell me what year it is.
 Whatever you say, I will look pensive and whisper "then I'm already too late!" under my breath.
 If you don't watch Doctor Who, please ignore this paragraph.